cdapio/cdap/cdap-docs/developers-manual/source/getting-started/standalone/zip.rst

 The **zip file** is available on the Downloads section of the Cask Website at `<http://cask.co/downloads/#cdap>`__.
-Click the tab marked "SDK" for the *Software Development Kit (SDK).* There will be a button download the latest version.
+Click the tab marked "SDK" for the *Software Development Kit (SDK).* There will be a button to download the latest version.

 The SDK includes the software required for development and a Standalone version of CDAP, suitable for running on a laptop.